TheSergioHenrique/TheSergioHenrique/README.md

 *⚙️I'm always learning new things about <b>Java</b>, <b>Rust</b> and <b>C</b>!<br>
 *🤖I love to thinker with <b>Arduino</b> and <b>ESP-32</b>!<br>
-*👨‍💻Most of my projects are availabre here, in my Github!<br>
+*👨‍💻Most of my projects are available here, in my Github!<br>
 💬if you want to contact me, feel free to do so! ;) Would love to talk about anything!<br>
 ❓Want to know a little more about me? <a href="https://thesergiohenrique.github.io/" target="_blank">Click here!</a>.
 <div>